-For more than 25 years, Philip Kujawa has represented his clients—which include Fortune 100 companies as well as national and regionally based alarm and security service companies—in commercial and tort litigation.
-The majority of his practice is dedicated to defending clients facing catastrophic claims and advising them on contract matters.
+For more than 30 years, Philip Kujawa has represented his clients—which include Fortune 100 companies along with national and regionally based alarm and security service companies—in commercial and tort litigation.
+Phil dedicates a significant portion of his practice to defending clients facing catastrophic claims and advising them on contract matters.

-Armed with his extensive industry knowledge, Phil created and serves as the leader of Hinshaw's Alarm and Security Services practice.
-He also serves as due diligence counsel of alarm and security issues in corporate mergers and acquisitions.
+Armed with his extensive industry knowledge, Phil created and serves as the leader of Hinshaw's Alarm and Security Services practice, providing a full array of legal services—including M&A due diligence—to the alarm and security services industry.

 - Defense Research Institute

 - Trial Lawyers Club of Chicago

 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability